 A. Initial Assessment

-Upon receipt of a report, the Title IX Coordinator or Deputy Coordinator will conduct an initial assessment.
-As part of the initial assessment, the Title IX Coordinator or Deputy Coordinator will:
+Upon receipt of a report, the Title IX coordinator or deputy Title IX coordinator will conduct an initial assessment.
+As part of the initial assessment, the Title IX coordinator or deputy Title IX coordinator will:

 - Assess the Complainant’s safety and well-being and offer the College’s immediate support and assistance;